| The Uniqueness of Palestinian TerrorismMay 30, 2002By Prof. Louis Rene Beres, Purdue University

 organizations have now come to regard terror violence as an end in itself.
 The root of

 this dark sentiment lies in their common and all-consuming hatred of "The Jews."
+When Haj Amin al Husseini, the Grand Mufti of Jerusalem, spoke together

 with Hitler on Berlin Radio in 1942, he cried out: "Kill the Jews -kill them with